Mairaj001/Face-Recognition-Liveliness-detector/README.md

 4. **Add Pretrained Models**:
-   - Download the Silent-Face-Recognition model.
+   - Download the Face-Recognition model.
    - Download the Spoof and Anti-Spoof models.
    - Place them in the designated `models/` folder.